Pet Doors: Automatic (Electronic) or Traditional Flap?

 They are less expensive.

-They do not require electricity; no worrying about changing batteries or what happens in a blackout.
+They do not require electricity, so there's no worrying about changing batteries or what happens in a blackout.

 A traditional door will not break or malfunction; there are no motors, sensors or chips.